-- I. College football team participated in Inter-college FootballTournament conducted by Dibrugarh University.
-(Boys) - II.
+- I. College football team participates in Inter-college FootballTournament conducted by Dibrugarh University.
+(Boys) on a regular basis. - II.
 Participated in Inter-college Volleyball Tournament conducted by Dibrugarh University in 2015.
 (Boys/Girls) - III.
 Participated in Youth Festival conducted by Dibrugarh University. - IV.
-Participated in Quiz Competiton conducted by Assam Police at Jorhat in 2012. - V. Participated in Quiz competition conducted Sivsagar College, Sivasagar. - VI.
+Participated in Quiz Competiton conducted by Assam Police at Jorhat in 2012. - V. Participated in Quiz competition conducted Sivsagar College , Sivasagar. - VI.
 Participated in State level Quiz Competiton held at Abhaypur in 2011. - VII.
 Participated in Athletic meet organized by Dibrugarh University in 2014. - VIII.
 Participated in panel discussion on (Problem prospect and possibility of Tourism in Sivasagar District in 2015. - IX.
-Participated in an interactive session with persons of eminence at Sivasagar in 2015. - 5.3.2 Furnish the details of major student achievements in cocurricular, extracurricular and cultural activities at different levels: University / State / Zonal / National / International, etc. for the previous four years. - 5.3.3 How does the college seek and use data and feedback from its graduates and employers, to improve the performance and quality of the institutional provisions?
+Participated in an interactive session with persons of eminence at Sivasagar in 2015. - X. 5.3.2 Furnish the details of major student achievements in co-curricular, extracurricular and cultural activities at different levels: University / State / Zonal / National / International, etc. for the previous four years.
+(Please see Annexure-XI)

+5.3.3 How does the college seek and use data and feedback from its graduates and employers, to improve the performance and quality of the institutional provisions?

-Outgoing students are told to give a feedback on teachers performance and the feedback is given to the concerned teachers.
+Outgoing students are told to give a feedback on teacher's performance and the feedback is given to the concerned teachers.
+So that teachers can reflect on the feedback and try to improve.
+A specimen form of the Students' Feedback form is given in Annexure-VII.